-Company Status is one of the most important information to verify before dealing with any company.
-Company Status indicates the present operational condition of a company.
+Company Status is one of the most important pieces of information to verify before dealing with any company.
+Company Status indicates the present operating condition of a company.
 You can verify the status of any company as on date at MCA or any other reliable websites

 - Company status is a very important information which indicates the operational status of a company